 - Information from third party sources.
 This may include information received from credit reference agencies, our service providers and other third parties.

 - Generally, you are under no obligation to provide this information, but without it, we may be unable to provide you with some of our Services.
-We may require credit reference agency information before entering in a service agreement with you.
+We may require credit reference agency information before entering into a service agreement with you.
 Some personal data will be mandatory in order for us to comply with mandatory client due diligence processes before we are able to provide the Services.

 - Information about third parties should only be provided if you have demonstrable permission to do so or if the information is available in the public domain.